flashbots/cvm-reverse-proxy/README.md

 - `--listen-addr`: address to listen on (default: "127.0.0.1:8080")
 - `--target-addr`: address to proxy requests to (default: "https://localhost:80")
-- `--attestation-type`: type of attestation to present (azure-tdx, dcap-tdx) (default: "azure")
+- `--server-attestation-type`: type of attestation to present (none, azure-tdx) (default: "azure-tdx")
-- `--client-measurements`: path to JSON measurements enforced on connecting clients --server-attestation-type value  type of attestation to present (none, azure-tdx, dcap-tdx) (default: "azure-tdx") --client-attestation-type value  type of attestation to expect and verify (none, azure-tdx, dcap-tdx) (default: "none") --client-measurements value      optional path to JSON measurements enforced on the client
+- `--client-attestation-type`: type of attestation to expect and verify (none, azure-tdx) (default: "none")
+- `--client-measurements`: optional path to JSON measurements enforced on the client
 - `--log-json`: log in JSON format (default: false)
 - `--log-debug`: log debug messages (default: false)
 - `--help, -h`: show help